Skip to Main Content

 DigiBC's Guide to Careers in the Creative Technology Industry

-The Creative Technology industry in British Columbia employs over 16,000 people across video games, animation, visual effects, VR/AR/MR, and other innovative companies that employ a unique mix of both creative and technology-focused team members.
+The creative technology industry in British Columbia employs over 16,000 people across video games, animation, visual effects, VR/AR/XR, and other innovative companies that employ a unique mix of both creative and technology-focused team members.
 Working in creative tech can be a rewarding, fulfilling career path, whether you are technically minded, artistically gifted, or interested in business, marketing or other key management roles.
-Additionally, creative tech pays well.
-For example, in the video game sector, the average employee earns over $84,000 per year, which is twice the provincial average.
-This page is for people, young and old, who might be thinking they'd like to explore a career in interactive and digital media.

 Here are some great resources for you to explore if you're keen to understand what to do next towards a career in creative tech.
 If you know of any other resources, please send them to us for inclusion at team@digibc.org